 Nick Lyon, the state's Health and Human Services director, supposedly neglected "to caution the public about a Legionnaires' outbreak in Genesee County when he had seen that another outbreak was predictable and... carelessly inspecting the Legionnaires' outbreak."

 What is happening in Flint, Michigan, is truly dreadful.
 The water contamination crisis will impact the community for decades.
-It underscores how ensuring safe drinking water is severe and high-stakes work, especially with the families and children affected by this disaster.
+It underscores how ensuring safe drinking water is serious, high-stakes work, especially for families and children affected by this disaster.

 Yet, many Flint residents still get their water from lead pipes.
 The federal action level for lead isn't a well-being-based number; it is only an authoritative trigger for the water utility to remediate.